EvilzoneLabs/BinDyn/README.md

 To compile CD to the main(src) directory then:

-make clean (if i forgot to clean it before I push'd)

 qmake -project
 qmake
 make
 make clean

 After that ./src & and you're on your own, it's all pretty self explanatory.